You ask ‘em. We answer. Here’s the low-down from the top.

-Our assessment centres begin early in November and into December before the Christmas break.
-We aim to send invites at least seven days in advance so you can book your travel (which we’ll reimburse) and prepare for the big day.
+Our assessment centres begin in mid-December and continue after the Christmas break throughout January and February.
+We aim to send invites at least seven days in advance so you can prepare yourself accordingly for the big day.

 Do you have a master’s degree as well?
 If so, yes.
 Otherwise, you must have a 2:1 or above (predicted for internships).

 We usually get loads of applications for all our schemes.
 This year we’re looking to take on around 60 people in total.

 Check out your preferred scheme page for salary details.

 The aim is for you to land a role at least one grade above what you start on.
 We can help you with your choices (but you’re in charge of your own career).